variousauthors/matching_game/NEXTSTEPS.md

 [ ] the little sprites need a sound effect
 [ ] consider removing the "damage unbroken blocks" rule
     if it is making things to easy (playtest)
+[ ] when we quit the game, transition to a "saving" state where a black screen with "saving" is drawn for 2 seconds

 ## BUGS

+[ ] the next block and current block should be saved as well [ ] the game collects input for arrow keys on the title screen
+    these need to be flushed before the next state
-[x] losing doesn't work anymore
+[ ] the "pop" sound for breaking should precede the "shatter" sound [ ] after the game shifts, the next_block appears off screen [x] losing doesn't work anymore
     [x] make all the coloured blocks animate to grey [x] reset saved state
     [x] reset the game when the player restarts
-[ ] when we quit the game, draw a black screen until the write is finished [ ] the next block and current block should be saved as well [ ] the game collects input for arrow keys on the title screen
-    these need to be flushed before the next state
-[ ] the "pop" sound for breaking should precede the "shatter" sound [ ] after the game shifts, the next_block appears off screen [x] the game seemed to get stuck on the title screen [x] apparently the game loop updates in the wind state despite everything?
+[x] the game seemed to get stuck on the title screen [x] apparently the game loop updates in the wind state despite everything?
 [x] the next_block comes on in the wrong place after scroll/load